lainproliant/xeno/README.md

 ### Version 4.0.0: May 12 2019
 ***BACKWARDS INCOMPATIBLE CHANGE***
 - Removed support for parameter annotation aliases.
 Use `@alias` on methods instead.
-  This was removed to allow Xeno code to play nicely with PEP 484 type hinting.
+  This was removed to allow `xeno` code to play nicely with PEP 484 type hinting.

 ### Version 3.1.0: August 29 2018
 - Add ClassAttributes.for_object convenience method